Projects

 Create a new project

-The first time you open Melanie, the Create Project window will directly show up.
-For the creation of subsequent projects:
+The first time you open Melanie, the Create Project window will appear automatically.
+For creating additional projects:

-1. Click the New button in Projects.
-If you have been working on a project, you can also click the Project icon in the workflow and choose New project.
+1. Click the New button on the Projects screen.
+If you’re already working on a project, click the Project icon in the workflow and select New project.

-2. In the Create Project window, specify a Project name.
+2. In the Create Project window, enter a short Project name and choose the Project folder for saving.

 Once you have created your first project, take a moment to explore the elements of the Graphical user interface.